oxford-arc/arc-software-guide/docs/source/apps/arc_vscode.rst

   To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code GW4C46F5A to authenticate.

 Once you have verified your account using the web browser, you will be given a link to access the tunnel via the web.
-You will also be able to access the tunnel directly from within the VSCode application - where it can be found under the **Tunnels** section of **Remote Explorer**
+You will also be able to access the tunnel directly from within the VS Code application - where it can be found under the **Tunnels** section of **Remote Explorer**

 .. note::
-   You should ensure you request the required resources for your interactive session in the ``srun`` command shown above.
+   You should ensure you request the required resources for the interactive session in the ``srun`` command shown above.
 This includes requesting GPU resources if required.